AI-DEVELOPER-99/TELECOM_TICKET_ANALYSIS/readme.md

 ✓ Configuration validated
 ✓ Vector store loaded successfully
 ✓ Ticket agent initialized
+Using OpenAI for solution generation
-INFO:     Uvicorn running on http://127.0.0.1:5000
+INFO:     Uvicorn running on http://0.0.0.0:5001
 ```

-The backend API will be available at `http://localhost:5000`
+The backend API will be available at `http://localhost:5001`

 #### 3. Frontend Setup